-anniversary in 2017, and to commemorate the occasion, numerous events and activities will be offered throughout the year to bring together employees, retired members and citizens.
+anniversary in 2017, and to commemorate the occasion, numerous events and activities were offered throughout the year to bring together employees, retired members and citizens.

 “It’s my distinct privilege to help kick off this milestone year for the Edmonton Police Service.
 I encourage all Edmontonians to join us in commemorating our shared history and the strong community spirit that has kept this city safe and growing for well over a century.” – Chief Rod Knecht

-Through the efforts of the EPS 125th Anniversary Organizing Committee, numerous celebratory activities have been planned for 2017:
+Through the efforts of the EPS 125th Anniversary Organizing Committee, 2017 featured numerous celebratory activities:

 - #ThrowbackThursday – A fun and nostalgic look through the EPS archives with historic photos and articles coming out weekly on Facebook, Twitter and Instagram.